Physics-informed neural networks for one-dimensional sound field predictions with parameterized sources and impedance boundaries: Methods

 \subsection{PINNs}

 Two multi-layer feed-forward neural networks are setup

-where only $\mathcal{N}_{ADE}$ is applied in case of frequency-dependent boundaries.
+where $\mathbf{W}$ and $\mathbf{b}$ are the network weights and biases, respectively; $\mathcal{N}_\text{ADE}$ is only applied in case of frequency-dependent boundaries.
 The networks take three inputs $x,t,x_0$ corresponding to the spatial, temporal, and source position dimensions.
-The network $\mathcal{N}_f$ has one output $\hat{p}(x,t,x_0)$ approximating $p(x,t,x_0)$ predicting the pressure; the network $\mathcal{N}_{ADE}$ is a multi-out network with the number of outputs corresponding to the number of accumulators to approximate (explained in the following).
+The network $\mathcal{N}_f$ has one output $\hat{p}(x,t,x_0)$ approximating $p(x,t,x_0)$ predicting the pressure; the network $\mathcal{N}_\text{ADE}$ is a multi-output network with the number of outputs corresponding to the number of accumulators to approximate as explained in the following.

 Including only information about the underlying physics, the governing partial differential equation (PDE) from \autoref{wave_equation} and initial conditions (ICs) from \autoref{initial_cond} can be learned by minimizing the mean squared error loss denoted $\Vert \bullet \Vert$ as